ShriramG24/IMG-Super-Resolution/README.md

 3. **Prepare Input Images:**

     Add any low-resolution images that need to be upscaled to the top-level of the `input` directory.
+You can also specify a different input directory by passing in a path as a command-line argument to the client (shown further below).
 All image files are expected to be in one of these formats: `.png`, `.jpg`, or `.jpeg`.

 4. **Run the Application:**